 In terms of reaching higher consciousness and becoming “the creator”, the pinecone is pretty important.

 The pinecone statue in the Vatican courtyard is flanked by two peacocks, one either side.
-We can therefore assume that the role of peacocks in alchemical symbolism also have a significant meaning.
+We can, therefore, assume that the role of peacocks in alchemical symbolism also has a significant meaning.

 And so it does!

-According to the Catholic Church, the peacock represents immortality and resurrection.
+According to the Catholic Church, the symbolic meaning of the peacock represents immortality and resurrection.
 The reason for this is because peacocks do not decay and when they die and when they shed their feathers, they are replaced by colours more brilliant than the last.

 It comes as no surprise then that peacock feathers are used to decorate churches around Easter as they mirror the theme of the resurrection of Jesus Christ.
 They are also often found in art and other forms of iconography depicting death and rebirth.

-In Muslim myth, the peacock is said to guard the Gates of Paradise.
+In Muslim myth, the symbolic meaning of the peacock is said to guard the Gates of Paradise.
 Given the similarities between Islamic beliefs and Christianity, it is interesting to note the two birds standing guard beside the 3rd eye chakra pinecone – the gateway to God – in the Vatican.

 However, in Islamic myth, the peacock is said to allow Iblis (Satan) to enter the Garden of Eden where he tempts Eve.
 The peacock is expelled from Paradise with them.